ioerror/vula/INSTALL.md

 On older distributions it may be necessary to `pypi-install` some other packages such as `zeroconf` and `pyroute2`.
 Accurate installation instructions for Ubuntu 20.04 should be restored here soon.

+For working system tray support on the Gnome desktop environment it may be necessary to install the Ubuntu AppIndicators extension:

+* `sudo apt-get install gnome-shell-extension-appindicator`
+* `gnome-extensions enable ubuntu-appindicators@ubuntu.com`

 ## option 1: build and install Debian Packages from a git checkout